7 Easy Breakfast Recipes That Can Help You Lose Weight (Even if You Have No Time in the Morning)

 If you're hooked on smoothies...

 The trick to a slimming smoothie is to strike the right balance of protein, fat ,and carbs—so you feel satisfied without creating a surplus of calories you can’t burn off.
 Start with a handful of greens, like kale or spinach, and a half cup of zucchini.
 Combine with one cup of frozen fruit (such as blueberries), or half of a banana with a half cup of frozen fruit.
 For protein add a scoop of a plant-based powder, or a single-serve container of plain grass-fed Greek yogurt.
-For a dose of satiating, heart healthy fat, toss in half of an avocado.
+For a dose of satiating, heart healthy fat, toss in half of an avocado, or a few level tablespoons of nut butter.
 And for an anti-inflammatory, metabolism, and immune-supporting boost, include a one-inch cube of peeled fresh ginger root.
 Finish with one cup of unsweetened almond milk and blend.
 To maximize how full you feel, sip your smoothie slowly over a 20-minute period.

 If you love eggs...

 Try this scramble: Over low heat, sauté one cup of chopped veggies (such as sliced yellow onion, tomato, cucumber, and green bell pepper) in a quarter cup of low-sodium vegetable broth, along with a quarter teaspoon of minced garlic, half teaspoon of Italian seasoning, and an eighth teaspoon each of sea salt and black pepper.
-When veggies are slightly tender, add two whole pastured eggs, and a dash of turmeric, and scramble until eggs are cooked thoroughly.
+When veggies are slightly tender, add two whole pastured eggs, and dashes of turmeric and black pepper, and scramble until eggs are cooked thoroughly.
 Serve over a bed of fresh leafy greens, along with half of an avocado and one cup of fresh fruit.
+If you can't or don't eat eggs, swap them for a half cup of white beans instead.

 If have no time in the mornings...

-Rather have eggs?
-Here's a simple recipe you can prep ahead: Combine one cup of chopped raw veggies (such as spinach, tomato, cucumber, and red onion) with two chopped hard-boiled eggs, and a tablespoon of dairy-free pesto.
+Rather have something savory?
+Here's a simple recipe you can prep ahead: Combine one cup of chopped raw veggies (such as spinach, tomato, cucumber, and red onion) with either two chopped hard-boiled eggs or a half cup of chickpeas, and a tablespoon of dairy-free pesto.
 Chill in the fridge overnight and pair with a piece of fresh fruit.

 If you're just not a breakfast food person...